CaramelKatfish/CaramelKatfish/README.md

 ###
 <p align='left'>Hi!
 I'm Sean, a professional business intelligence analyst with experience on more than 7 technical projects.
-My skills include business analytics, data visualization and storytelling, Python, SQL, and Spreadsheets.
+My skills include business analytics, data visualization and storytelling, SQL, and Spreadsheets.
 Now, I am eager to leverage my big data and visualization skills in the food service and commercially packaged goods industries to drive growth and boost sales.

   Some facts about me: